Finding the perfect coffee machine for your particular requires can be like finding a needle in a haystack, there are such a huge number of options!

 Before I get into the different options, let’s first address the question:

-Why buy a coffee brewing device?
+Why buy a coffee machine?

-Maybe I’m preaching to the converted, you’ve already left instant coffee behind, and you’re already enjoying freshly crafted coffee at home via a coffee brewing tool or manual coffee maker, however you’re just looking for an upgrade?
+Maybe I’m preaching to the converted, you’ve already left instant coffee behind, and you’re already enjoying freshly crafted coffee at home via a coffee brewing tool or manual coffee maker, nevertheless you’re just looking for an upgrade?

 Budget